-On alternative delivery projects, cost, schedule, and quality management pose the greatest challenge to most public agency owners.
-Generally speaking, in the project execution (design and construction) process, there always seems to be greater emphasis placed on project cost and schedule and less on project quality.
-Project quality can often become an abstract notion and takes on different meanings for designers, builders, and owners, making the concept of quality - planning, execution, monitoring, and acceptance - more challenging.
-Most GCCM projects simply require a documented overall project quality program/plan accepted by all parties to address the public body's desire for quality.
-Overall, the GCCM process allows for a focus in this area throughout the preconstruction process.
-The following best practices will significantly enhance any GCCM project's quality objective:
+For alternative delivery projects, cost, schedule, and quality management pose the greatest challenge to most public bodies.
+During the project execution (design and construction) process, there seems to be greater emphasis placed on project cost and schedule and less on project quality.
+Project quality can often become an abstract notion and takes on different meanings for designers, builders, and public bodies, making the concept of quality (planning, execution, monitoring, and acceptance) more challenging.
+Most GCCM projects require a documented project quality program/plan accepted by all parties to address the public body's desire for quality.
+Overall, the GCCM delivery method allows for a focus in this area throughout the preconstruction process.